shishpt/Newspaper/README.md

 ###### index.html
 - Due to the site looking like a newspaper, the design did not utlilize the nav and footer feature.
 - While the tags are included it has not been used.
+- Semantic, Block and  HTML is in place
 ###### style.css
--The CSS has been created has the newspaper style -There is a stamp effect
+-The CSS has been created with the newspaper style -There is a stamp effect
--The photo is taken in color (taken with an iphoneX) however a filter has been used to provide a newspaper effect.
+-The photo is taken in color (taken with an iphoneX) however a filter has been used to provide a newspaper effect utilizing CSS.